Function spaces for decoupling: Wave packet transforms

 for a standard symbol $m\in S^{0}(\Rn)$.
 However, the proof of \cite[Lemma 3.2]{Rozendaal21} also shows that $\sqrt{m}\in S^{0}(\Rn)$, so that one may replace $\ph_{\w}$ by $\sqrt{m}\ph_{\w}$ to arrive at \eqref{eq:reproduce1}. \end{remark}

-It is relevant to note that the exact support properties of the $\ph_{\w}$ are not relevant for this article; all the arguments go through if the conditions in \eqref{it:phiproperties1} are modified up to fixed constants.
-In our setting it is useful to note that, by \eqref{eq:equivnorm2} and \eqref{eq:normanisandis},
+The exact support properties of the $\ph_{\w}$ are not relevant for this article; all the arguments go through if the conditions in \eqref{it:phiproperties1} are modified up to fixed constants.
+Note also that, by Corollary \ref{cor:equivnorm},

 for all $\w\in S^{n-1}$.